rabidaudio/synthesizer/README.md

       - it sounds like crap on a triangle wave and does nothing for a square wave, but it adds a nice second harmonic to a sine wave
       - from experiments in Max, good values are k1=1.5-2.5, k2=2
       - but at that point, should you just use 2 oscillators?
+  - Thomas Henry's 555 VCO is a clever variation that is more stable
+    - might be able to borrow some ideas
 3. MIDI-CV converter
   - digital MIDI input to OSC CV
   - DAC resolution: